svdhoog/ETACE/docs/visualisation_scripts/readme.rst

 the parameters of the configuration files are shown below, along with the plots they yield.

-Using the test_data_., and the following config settings, the following plots can be produced.
+Using the test_data_, and the following config settings, the following plots can be produced.

 .. _test_data: https://github.com/svdhoog/FLAViz/tree/master/data/visualisation